 On this page you can find a verbose description of the really high level motivation for me to do research.
 The description is mean to be abstract and hopefully non-technical, feel free to send me an e-mail if you want to discuss specifics.

 If you wandered onto this page from the outside and are more interested in a summary of my current research you can instead look at my publications, the presentations I’ve given or a list of the honors and awards that I’ve received.

 Understanding difficult problems through exact solution approaches

-In addition to developing exact algorithms that work well on “reasonable instances” of NP-hard problems another reason for me to study such methods is a desire to understand what exactly makes some problems complicated.
-As said, I do not believe P = NP and as such I do not believe that the study of exact solution approaches to NP hard problems will lead to a exact solution algorithm that runs in polynomial time on every instance.
-Instead I think that developing exact algorithms capable of solving smaller instances, could result in new insights into computational complexity at large.
+In addition to developing exact algorithms that work well on “interesting instances” of NP-hard problems another reason for me to study such methods is a desire to understand what exactly makes some problems complicated.
+As said, I do not believe P = NP and as such I do not believe that the study of exact solution approaches to NP hard problems will lead to an exact solution algorithm that runs in polynomial time on every instance.
+Instead, I think that developing exact algorithms capable of solving the instances encountered in practical applications, could result in new insights into computational complexity at large.
 These insights could then be used in the development of approximative and local search algorithms that can in turn be used to solve instances of industrial sizes.
 Alternatively, exact solution methods can also be used as part of approximative algorithms, for example by first partitioning the search space and then solving the smaller partitions exactly.